dvoiss/android-geocities-theme/README.md

 * 😎 <marquee>Marquee and blink text</marquee>
 * 🔥 An awesome hit/visitor counter for your app
 * 🙏 Uses Comic Sans as the Gods intended
-* 🔊 Plays an awesome 90s era audio midi file
+* 🔊 Plays awesome audio midi files

 ## Usage